friendsofhyperf/components/docs/en/components/telescope.md

 ### Middleware

-Add global middleware in the `config/autoload/middlewares.php` configuration file
+Add the global middleware in the `config/autoload/middlewares.php` configuration file.

-To record HTTP requests, use the `http` middleware
+To log HTTP requests, use the `http` middleware.

 ```php
 <?php